StrangeRanger/bash-style-guide/content/aesthetics.md

 ## Formatting Block Statements

-Blocks statements in Bash, such as `if` statements and loops, can be formatted in multiple ways.
+Block statements in Bash, such as `if` statements and loops, can be formatted in multiple ways.
 Depending on the context, you can choose between standard block statements or single-line block statements.
 With each approach, maintaining consistency and readability is key.

 /// admonition | Guidelines
     type: info